Prezent/prezent-dompdf-bundle/README.md

 ```

 After this, copy the file ```Resources/files/dompdf_config.inc.php``` to the ```app/config``` directory of your project.
-You can change the default DOMPDF setting in this file.
+Change the setting to suit your specific configuration.
+You can also change the default DOMPDF settings in this file.

 ## Configuration
 You can set a custom location for the configuration file: